hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step2-metrics-server.md

 > `error: metrics not available yet`

-However, once the metrics are available the normal message should look similar this:
+However, once the metrics are available the normal message should look similar to this:

 ```
 NAME     CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%
-master   125m         6%     1049Mi          55%
+master   137m         6%     1222Mi          64%
-node01   84m          2%     922Mi           23%
+node01   120m         6%     665Mi           17%
 ```

-Pod information can also be observered.
+Pod information can also be observed.

 `kubectl top pods --all-namespaces`{{execute}}